Zach Collins NBA Preview vs. the Suns

 Suns 2022-23 Defensive Insights

-- On defense the Suns allowed 111.6 points per game last season, sixth in the league.
+- The Suns were sixth in the league defensively last year, allowing 111.6 points per game.

-- In terms of rebounds, the Suns were 11th in the league last year, conceding 42.9 per game.
+- On the glass, the Suns conceded 42.9 rebounds per contest last season, 11th in the NBA in that category.

-- Looking at assists, the Suns were ranked third in the NBA defensively last year, allowing 23.4 per game.
+- In terms of assists, the Suns were ranked third in the NBA defensively last season, giving up 23.4 per game.

-- On defense, the Suns allowed 11.4 made three-pointers per contest last year, third in the league.
+- Looking at three-point defense, the Suns were third in the NBA last season, allowing 11.4 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!